sjmc11/fotofinder/README.md

 - Search function added to PhotoService http handler

+- Did not create a stand-alone search view.
+Instead, I extended the home view to support searching as well as favourites as I felt this was a better end result ux.

 - Sure I'm forgetting plenty, be happy to walk-through and discuss decisions and approach :)